noony19/test.n./Full-Command-Reference.md

 **`pause`** - pauses the player.
 The player remains paused until a DJ or Admin uses the `play` command

+**`repeat`** - puts the player in (or takes it out of) repeat mode.
+In repeat mode, when songs end naturally (not removed or skipped), they get put back into the queue.

 **`skipto <position>`** - skips forward in the queue to the provided song number, playing that song and removing any songs before that from the queue

 **`stop`** - clears the queue, ends the current song, and leaves the voice channel